BoHuangLab/Transfer-Learning-Denoising/README.md

 Pretrained models can be found in ```Self-Supervised Training with Noise2Self/notebooks/trained_models/```.
 This folder contains 2 pretrained models which can be used:

 - ```FMD_epoch50_model```: Model trained on the entire FMD dataset, containing 50 frames for 240 field-of-views.
 Synthetically generated noisy images were also generated for training.
 - ```MT_simulation_iter1000_model```: Refined FMD model specificaly denoising microtubule images.
-Training was performed on high signal-to-noise confocal microtubule images with synthetic noise applied.
+Training was performed on masked high signal-to-noise confocal microtubule images with synthetic noise applied.

 ### Other Applications

 We suggest taking a similar approach to our paper when denoising in your applications.
 Using ```FMD_epoch50_model```, continue to train with noisy and clean image pairs from your specific domain.
-We saw great success using the [noise2self](https://github.com/czbiohub/noise2self) method of masked image-pairing for task-specific denoising.
+We saw great success using the noise2self method of masked image-pairing for task-specific denoising.
 See the paper and the noise2self code for more details.

 ## Contact